javieku/mini-miner/README.txt

 >>>>>> Controller classes <<<<<<

-- GameController: Executes sequencually a list of commands created by CommandFactory.
+- GameController: Executes sequentially a list of commands created by CommandFactory.
 This command list depends on how the event(ClickEvent, DragEvent,
  * GameOverEvent...) is expected to interact with the model.

-- RemoveCommand: Marks as broken 3 or more consecutive tiles with the same color.
+- RemoveCommand: Marks as broken three or more consecutive tiles with the same color.
 It is implemented using a generalization of std::adjacent_first.

 - CreateAndMoveCommandCommand: Given a board where some tiles has been already removed, it collapses the tiles above the ones removed and create new ones.
 It uses std::stable_partition to perform the collapse operation.